pwin/Hackdays/GreenSlopes/Exhibit_v3_Green Slope.md

         </style>
 ```

 reload the web page and see the effect.
 Note that styles identified by a hash variable are applied only to the html element with that specific id.
-The "div.mode" applies this style to any div element with the class "mode".

 * Go to the [W3Schools site](http://www.w3schools.com/) and learn about Cascading Style Sheets and make some improvements to the styling of this faceted browser.